isomerpages/moe-telokuraupri/_quick-links/For Students/Student ICON Email.md

 * Password expires every 360 days for primary school students.
 Users will be alerted via email 7 days before the expiry date.
 * Maximum of 5 login attempts are allowed.
 * The password has to be changed after subsequent password resets.

+**Q5.
+How do I download Microsoft Office to my personal devices?**

+* Please read these [Important information](/files/PDF/office365info.pdf) before you install the microsoft office apps on your personal devices.
+* After you log in to student icon, go to https://portal.office.com/account/ and follow the instructions on the link to download and install on your computer.
+* Student can install and activate Microsoft Pro Plus on up to 5 desktops/laptops, 5 tablets, and 5 mobile devices.

+**Q6.
+What should I do when I have encountered one of the following problems:**

+* Error AADSTS900561 given by the Google website.
+* Website does not load.
+* Website keeps refreshing between two sites without loading any page.
+* Website keeps refreshing itself without loading the page.?

+1. Check that the browser is supported by Student iCON by referring to the Operating System / Browser table in Q2.
+Close the browser and reopen it.
+Navigate to https://workspace.google.com/dashboard and repeat the logging in procedure.

+2. If the above does not work, use Incognito mode on your browser to login.
+Upon activating Incognito mode, proceed to https://workspace.google.com/dashboard and repeat the logging in procedure.

+**Q7.
+What should I do when I have encountered one of the following problems:**

+* My account is temporarily locked to prevent unauthorized use.
+* I forgot my student icon password and need to reset it.

+1. Inform the Form Teacher
+2. Call the General Office at 6244 1600 who will log the case on your behalf